ajayrandhawa/Cryptolocker/README.md

 <img src="logon.png" alt="logo">

-# Blackcat Ransomware
+# Blackcat Crypto

-Blackcat Ransomware is open source Crypto-Locker.
-Blackcat Ransomware is developed in Visual C++.
+Blackcat Crypto is open source Crypto-Locker.
+Blackcat Crypto is developed in Visual C++.
 It has features encrypt all file, lock down the system and send keys back to the server.
 Multi-threaded functionality helps to this tool make encryption faster.

 ## Features